Wound Management: A Practical Guide

 Leg Ulcers – Venous, Arterial and Mixed Ulcers

 Today in Australia it is estimated that 400,000 people suffer from venous leg ulcers.
 There is a strong body of evidence that describes how these ulcers should be managed, but the gap between evidence and practice is wide.
-This session will clarify how to manage leg ulcers according to the evidence for best outcomes.
+This session will clarify how to identify and manage leg ulcers according to the evidence for best outcomes.
 Topics include:

 - What causes leg ulcers?